-- 3. Question: In the rules examples, all the times are in round minutes.
+- 1. Question: Does the ten minute mission window apply to one flight attempt (chosen from Mission A, or B) or to two different Missions flown in one uninterrupted sequence?
+Answer: The 10 minute window is for a single mission event (A, or B). - Question: In the rules examples, all the times are in round minutes.
 What accuracy will be used for determining flight times?
 Answer: It's just to make the rules document cases simple.
-We will record times to the - accuracy possible, probably to nearest second.
-Question: The rules state the aircraft must have the wheels off the ground in 120 feet.
-Is there any height requirement?
-Answer: No, the rules are correct as stated.
-Aircraft must have ALL wheels off the ground by the 120 foot line, and they must remain off until the landing.
-There is no "obstacle" height requirement for this year. - Question: Is there a minimum altitude for flying the course?
-Answer: No. Altitude must be high enough for safe flight as set by the discretion of the Contest Director. - 6.
+We will record times to the accuracy possible, probably to nearest second. - Question: Is there a minimum altitude for flying the course?
+Answer: No. Altitude must be high enough for safe flight as set by the discretion of the Contest Director. - 4.
 Question: How are the turns made, and is there a set turn radius?
 Answer: The turns may not be initiated until the turn judge raises his flag (for the two 180 degree turns), but may then proceed to be any turn radius and rate the aircraft is capable of.
-The 360 degree turn can be initiated anytime the aircraft is on the "downwind" leg and also may be any turn radius and rate the aircraft is capable of. - 7.
+The 360 degree turn can be initiated anytime the aircraft is on the "downwind" leg and also may be any turn radius and rate the aircraft is capable of. - 5.
 Question: In the rules, it says that the flight time lasts "...until the aircraft comes to a complete stop past the starting line at the completion of all laps..."
 Does the ground crew have to return the aircraft to the runway before the time is stopped?

 Answer: If the airplane rolls off of the runway BEFORE reaching the starting line it must be returned to the runway to taxi or be carried to the starting line.
-If it rolls off of the runway PAST the starting line it does not need to be returned to the runway. - 8.
-Question: Is it safe to assume that if the rules do not explicitly forbid something, it is allowed?
+If it rolls off of the runway PAST the starting line it does not need to be returned to the runway.

+- 6. Question: Is it safe to assume that if the rules do not explicitly forbid something, it is allowed?
 Answer: The rules are intentionally designed to not impose too many limitations while allowing each team an equal chance.
 If something adheres to the "spirit" of the rules it is likely to be allowed.
 If you have any specific questions you would like clarified they may be addressed in a private e-mail to the contest administrator.
 Ideas will not be disclosed to other teams if they represent a legal and innovative approach.
-If it is deemed to be not legal, it may be added to this FAQ or posted to the other teams at the administrators discretion.
+If it is deemed to be not legal, it may be added to this FAQ or posted to the other teams at the administrators discretion. - 7.
+Question: Can we tailor the configuration of the aircraft differently for the Fire Fight and Ferry missions?
+For example, could we use different sized propulsion systems for each flight?
+Answer: You cannot change the hardware configuration of the aircraft for the different missions.
+You could however run only 1 motor of a two motor aircraft for the Ferry flight, and run both motors for the Fire Fight flight, provided both motors and propellers are installed for all flights and you simply "shut down" one motor for the Ferry flight.